Installing and Configuring Designer Repository

 Then the Encryption Keys section is displayed, which can be disregarded unless you are installing to a previously existing Decisions Service/Server.
 This can be ignored unless there is data that should be used or restored.
 Select Next.

 Next the Installer checks system requirements and for anything else that might cause conflict during the installation.
 Once everything passes select Next.

 Note : Skype may cause issues with the installation of Decisions, it is recommended to disable the service and potentially uninstall for the time being if causing issues.

 Now the Installer starts its process and begins the installation.
 At this point wait for the loading bar to fill and for the installation to complete.

-When the Installation completes, a Installation Finished screen displays Decisions Application installed successfully.
-With the Launch Decisions Portal checkbox ticked the portal will open upon exiting the installer.
+If not already selected, select the Launch Decisions Portal checkbox and the portal will open upon exiting the installer.

 Upon exiting the installer the Decisions Portal login page automatically opens.

 If it does not open automatically then type the link used when Base Portal URL was configured: https://localhost/decisions (alternatively the IP address can be used to reach the server e.g. 192.168.0.23 in this case)